afqueiruga/detest/Readme.md

 3. a fundamental problem with the underlying theory?
 4. or incorrect expectations?

+We address bullet point #4 by providing a trusted set of analytical solutions to be oracles in this library.
+The oracles (their theory, mathematical solution, and implementation) are verified by being in agreement with multiple codes!
-We address bullet point #4 by providing a trusted set of analytical solutions to be oracles.
-We can use these, as well as descriptions of the behavior we expect to see from certain codes, to help us diagnose issues #1-#3.
+We can use these oracles and an understanding of the behavior we expect to see from our codes to help us diagnose issues #1-#3.

-The philosophy I have evolved has the following phases:

 1. Unit Tests - make sure the code works
 2. Known Analytical Oracles - tests with known solutions.
 The code could either get these solutions exactly correct, or only approximates the solution approach at an expected convergence rate.
 3. Self-Similarity Convergence - Problems without known solutions, but the testee should behave consistently with itself.
 4. Reference Tests - tests with no known solutions, but we compare the codes to an over-discretized trusted code, or experimental data.

+The philosophy I have evolved has the following phases:

 ### Unit Tests